LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

 This is something  I would find on "Visual inspection", I would actively look for a secondary navigation as none of the tools I use help me, here.
-Perhaps paid solutions do, but I'm happy just looking for a secondary naviagtion, it could also be confirmed non-visually, by bringing up the Rotor or elements panel, etc.
+Perhaps paid solutions do, but I'm happy just looking for a secondary naviagtion, it could also be confirmed non-visually, by bringing up the Rotor or Elements Panel, etc.

 ##### Solution